catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 ==========

-This tutorial demonstrates how you can use the `Fastly`_ CDN service to provide automatic failover between Catalyst Cloud regions.
+This tutorial demonstrates how you can use the `Fastly`_ CDN service to provide automatic failover between Sky TV regions.

 .. _Fastly: https://www.fastly.com/